CLI Treasure Hunt π

 Exercise 3

-Put your fetchElectionData function in election-part2.js.
-After the data has been fetched, change your votingPopulation array to be an
+.
+After the data has been fetched, change your votingPopulation

 declarations just like part 2, but this time there should be 200 voters and 10 candidates.

-Note again that candidates is given as an array, but your code works with candidates as an object.
+as an object.
 You will need to make the appropriate conversion here.

 Exercise 4

-First Timers πŸ”—
+First Timers π

 First Timers: Open Source

-What is Open Source?Open Source Software (OSS) means anyone can look at the "source code", use it, and change it.
+Open Source Software (OSS) means anyone can look at the "source code", use it, and change it.
 It's a way of sharing software that allows people to collaborate and build on each other's work.
 OSS is a great way to learn how to code, because you can see how other people have solved problems.
-You can also contribute to OSS projects, which is a smart way to get experience and build your portfolio.
+You can also contribute to OSS projects, which is a smart way to get experience and build your portfolio.Is everything Open Source?

-Is everything Open Source?No. There's plenty of software that isn't Open Source.
-For example, you can see the source code for Android, but you can't see the source code for iOS.
+No. There's plenty of software that isn't Open Source.
+For example, you can see the source code for Android, but you can't see the source code for iOS.Does Open Source mean free?

 No.